 A policy framework such as this cannot in detail provide for each possible scenario.
-However, each department must, depending on size and macro-organisation, practically provide for the structures and processes to deal with different scenarios in which continued disagreement may occur.
+However, each department must, depending on size and macroorganisation, practically provide for the structures and processes to deal with different scenarios in which continued disagreement may occur.
 Disagreements at the levels of the School/Circuit/District and/or the departmental Moderating Committees may be limited or minimised if the assessment of senior managers is done before the assessment of non-managers.
 This may assist in limiting possible contradictions or inequities between the assessment of, for example, particular cascading KRAs found on the different levels.
 This approach may set certain parameters of performance that may partially serve as benchmarks when assessing individuals below the management level in the organisation.

-Annexure B8 (Disagreements on assessment) contains two broad scenarios with different types of possible interventions and/or recommendations or decisions, by the supervisor, the Circuit/District Moderating Committee, the Assessment Appeal Panel, the departmental Moderating Committee and even the Head of Department or the Executing Authority.
+Annexure H (Disagreements on assessment) contains two broad scenarios with different types of possible interventions and/or recommendations or decisions, by the supervisor, the Circuit/District Moderating Committee, the Assessment Appeal Panel, the departmental Moderating Committee and even the Head of Department or the Executing Authority.
 The two scenarios are based on the assumption that self-assessment by the employee is followed by an assessment by the supervisor, followed by an attempt to reach agreement between them on a score.
 The two scenarios are:

-- Initial agreement on an assessment score between the employee and supervisor; - Initial disagreement on an assessment score between the employee and supervisor performance and/or possible amendments by higher levels of management of lower level assessments, should in most cases result in a conclusive outcome.
+Initial agreement on an assessment score between the employee and supervisor; Initial disagreement on an assessment score between the employee and supervisor

-The steps contained in the two scenarios, relating to the moderation or review of
+The steps contained in the two scenarios, relating to the moderation or review of performance and/or possible amendments by higher levels of management of lower level assessments, should in most cases result in a conclusive outcome.